Braveo/Braveo/README.md

 ## Good morning. 👋

 I'm Bravo, studying for Computer Science at Fresno State!
 Class of 2025.
-Aside from Computer Science, I'm a jack of all trades hobbyist artist, meaning I do 3D art, 2D art, animation, music, and storytelling.
-This all culminates into hobbyist game development.
+Aside from Computer Science, I'm a jack of all trades artist, meaning I do 3D art, 2D art, animation, music, and storytelling.

 Here's a little bit about me:
 - ⛏️ I started making Minecraft animations at age 11, for fun.
 Worked for various Youtubers.
 Uploaded on my [Youtube Channel](https://www.youtube.com/channel/UCGy1MGq1qcujetf7GqPCITQ).